sogno-platform/libcimpp/README.md

 In case of **commercial** use, you are asked to inform the *Institute for Automation of Complex Power Systems* at *RWTH Aachen University*.
 Therefore please write to [acs-sek@eonerc.rwth-aachen.de](mailto:acs-sek@eonerc.rwth-aachen.de).

 ## Context
-More about the idea you can read [here](http://rdcu.be/vOop).
-The CIM++ hompage you can find [here](http://fine-aachen.rwth-aachen.de/projects/cimpp).
+More about the idea of  you can read [here](http://rdcu.be/vOop).
+The CIM++ homepage can be found [here](http://fein-aachen.org/projects/cimpp).

-## General
+## General information
-Version `v2.x` uses [arabica](http://www.jezuk.co.uk/cgi-bin/view/arabica) as a cross platform wrapper around one of the XML parsers listed int the dependencies.
+`limcimpp` uses [arabica](http://www.jezuk.co.uk/cgi-bin/view/arabica) as cross platform wrapper around one of the XML parsers listed int the dependencies (see below).
-It is recommended to use libcimpp as a cmake module.
+It is recommended to use libcimpp as cmake module.
-Currently the libcimpp does not provide an install target.

 ## Dependencies
 You need following software packages for libcimpp: